 The stool was a freebie and as you can see it definitely needed a makeover.

 The first thing to do is remove the padded seat.
 You can use either a screwdriver or and electric drill.
 When I first started painting furniture and putting little craft projects together the only power tool I had was a drill.
 Since the JTS retired and we do more in depth projects now we have a variety of power tools.
-The drill is still my favorite although an electric sander is a close second.
+The drill is still my favorite although my electric sander is a close second.

 The padded seats on chairs, benches, etc., are usually attached by screws to the furniture.
 Just flip the piece over and remove the screws.